 Spring is officially here, which means the temperature is going up.
 This is typically the time that your tenants will want to start cranking their air conditioners on.
 And although this will keep the temperature down, it’ll push their electric bill up.
 So what is the best way to stay cool?
 Keeping ourselves cool is the first goal in home cooling.
 And believe it or not, keeping our bodies cool is relatively easy and doesn’t usually require cooling the entire space around you.
 Here are some great self-cooling tips:

 Ceiling fans keep the air circulating and can get rid of any mugginess.
 Having fans in your units will save on energy costs in the long run.
 Make sure and check that they are set to circulate in the right direction to cool the air (counterclockwise in the summer).
 It’s a known fact that using a ceiling fan can help you feel up to 5 degrees cooler.

 Dress for the weather

 Lightweight fabrics, sandals, etc all make more sense than turning the AC unit low enough to need a sweater.
-Reminding your tenants of this will keep them mindful and much more fresh.
+Reminding your tenants of this will keep them mindful and much fresher.

 Cool your skin

-Keep a wet washcloth in the fridge or freezer for use around the neck, forehead or feet for personal cooling when coming in from the heat to avoid turning down the AC on in a moment of desperation.
+Keep a wet washcloth in the fridge or freezer for use around the neck, forehead, or feet for personal cooling when coming in from the heat to avoid turning down the AC in a moment of desperation.

 Take cool showers